sk14-z/sk14-z/README.md

 </h1>

 <p align=center>
-  Wappaenin.
+  Wappanin.
 Most of my projects are either a command line tool or library, however they are not limited to the aforementioned, I may sometimes make a gui, or even a game.
 My primary languages are C, C++, and Java, but I have experience with lua, D, rust, and zig.
 Also, fun fact, I make everything catppuccin.
 Other projects that cannot be found on my github or have been archived can be found on <a href=https://sk1-z.github.io/>my website</a>.
 Feel free to also checkout <a href=https://wakatime.com/@Skiz>my wakatime profile</a>.
 </p>

 <p align=center>